sparkney/danceguide/index.md

 # Installation prerequisites
 A Java EE servlet-container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.

-# Disclaimer
-The author takes no responsibility for use of this software.
-Usage of this software at your own risk.

 # Installation
 Just download the SparkneyDance30.jar file and put it in your calss path.
 TODO:Link

+# Disclaimer
+The author takes no responsibility for use of this software.
+Use this software at your own risk.

 # How to begin
 The quickest way to try it out, just fire up a JSP-page and do some Dancing.